Are you overwhelmed with knowing how to effectively plan your homeschool year? Follow this guide to help you plan your homeschool year step by step.

 How do you decide what days to have school?

 First, check your state laws.
-For example, in my state we must keep a record of 180 school days.
+For example, in my state we must keep an attendance record of 180 school days.
 Some states require a certain amount of hours.
 Know what your state requires and keep a record to show if needed.

 Next, decide what days of the week will be school days.
 Many homeschoolers choose Monday through Friday, while others only school 3 or 4 days a week.
 Some choose to school on Saturdays due to Dad’s work schedule.
 We’ve had years that we didn’t have school on Fridays, and years we’ve used all 5 weekdays.
 Do what works for your family.